ilkkah/aamu-blog-repro/README.md

 ## Repo usage on a third party hosting service

 You can use this repository on Netlify.
-After creating an Aamu.app database, click this:
+After creating an Aamu.app database, click this (**first create an API KEY in your Aamu.app database settings!**):

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/AamuApp/gatsby-aamu-starter)

-Deployment to Netlify asks your API key which you created previously.
+Deployment to Netlify asks your **API key** which you created previously.

 ## Repo usage on your machine